mempko/firestr/README.md

-Firestr (Pronounced Fire Star) 0.3
+Fire★ (Pronounced Fire Star) 0.3
 ===================================================================

-Firestr in short, is a simple distributed, decentralized communication and computation platform.
+Fire★ in short, is a simple distributed, decentralized communication and computation platform.

 You don't send a message to someone, you send software, which